PurplefinNeptuna/RF5.RecipeMod/README.md

 		"IngredientItemIDs": [
 			2152,
 			2152
-		],
+		]
 	}
 ]
 ```
-First recipe is recipe to create Gold using 2 Silvers, most value are using enum string.
+First recipe is recipe to create Gold using 2 Silvers, most values are enum string.
-Second recipe is recipe to create Platinum using 2 Gold, most value are using int.
+Second recipe is recipe to create Platinum using 2 Gold, all values are int.
-Third recipe is recipe to create Bronze using 2 Iron, this recipe created with using only the required parameters.
+Third recipe is recipe to create Bronze using 2 Iron, created with only the required parameters.